 Heuchera Velvet Night

 Dark plush leaves with intricate shiny purple overlays are 7 inches long.
 With yellow hostas, this is a winning combination.
-It has leaves that seem to sparkle but are really velvety.
+It has leaves that seem to sparkle but are velvety.

 Shade is the finest environment for them to shine.
 Hot weather tolerance is a result of H. Americana origin.

-It is a mound-forming heuchera with divided, heart-shaped, blue-purple leaves (3-5 inches wide) and striking silver venation, with a basal clump (usually to 12 inches tall).
+It is a mound-forming heuchera with divided, heart-shaped, blue-purple leaves (3-5 inches wide) and striking silver venation, with a basal clump (usually 12 inches tall).

 Heuchera Obsidian